AndreaPezzo22/Monetecarlo-for-Neutrons-AMSC-Project/README.md

 * **`flux(float3 r0, float3 rf, double* grid, uint gridSize, double voxelSize)`**
   * **What it does:** Tracks the linear path of the particle from one point to another through the 3D voxel grid.
 It analytically calculates the length of the track segment deposited within each intersected voxel and accumulates it in the global grid using the safe `atomicAdd` function.
 * **`prepNextIter(...)`**
-  * **What it does:** It is the decision engine that determines the neutron’s fate at the end of its path:
+  * **What it does:** It determines the neutron’s fate at the end of its path:
     1. **Geometric Boundary:** If the neutron hits a wall before the step is exhausted, it is moved to the boundary.
 The material is updated or the direction is reversed (if the boundary is reflective).
 A tiny advance $\epsilon$ (epsilon) is applied to prevent permanent numerical sticking at the boundaries (*Anti-Sticky Boundary*).
     2. **Physical Interaction:** If the step ends within a material, evaluate the cross-section ratio $\Sigma_a/\Sigma_t$.
 If the stochastic probability dictates absorption, return `false` (neutron death); otherwise, simulate isotropic scattering by resetting the direction and step.

 #### 📂 Coordination and Output (`kernel.cuh`, `main.cu`, and `utils.cpp`)
 * **`mainKernel(...)` (CUDA Kernel)**
-  * **What it does:** Represents the execution core launched in parallel on the GPU.
-For each active thread (retrieved via the compacted array), it calculates the closest geometric distance, determines the actual displacement (`min_step`), invokes `flux` to record the flux in the voxels, and calls `prepNextIter` to update the particle’s state.
+  * **What it does:** for each active thread (retrieved via the compacted array), it calculates the closest geometric distance, determines the actual displacement (`min_step`), invokes `flux` to record the flux in the voxels, and calls `prepNextIter` to update the particle’s state.
 * **`save_to_vtk(...)` (C++)**
   * **What it does:** Executed on the CPU at the end of the simulation.
 Writes the structured file `output.vtk` containing the scalar values of the accumulated flow per voxel (`track_length`) and the IDs of the voxelized materials.
 The file is ready to be opened with software such as ParaView.